DarkForte/LowPoly/docs/README.md

 As shown in the above form and graph, we tested our algorithm on 270p, 540p, 1080p, 2160p, 4320p, 8640p images respectively.
 The CPU version is compiled with `-O3` optimization.
 We used high precision timer `CycleTimer` as in HW2 to get our profiling data.
 All the values are in milliseconds.
 When image is large, our Delaunay algorithm achieved ~50x speed up and the overall program achieved ~45 times speedup on computation time.
 If we take cuda initialization time and disk I/O time into consideration, our algorithm achieved ~24.4 times speedup.
 We didn't observe a huge speed up on rendering.
 The reason is the triangles have different size (smallest is only 1 pixel) and shape so that the workloads of different threads are heavily unbalanced.

 #### Factors that limited our speedup:
-* Multiple running phases and kernel launching;
+* Multiple running phases and kernel launching.
+The triangulation step contains multiple phases, each phase cannot start until the previous phase completes.
+In addition, some phases require multiple kernel launching, like generating Voronoi Graphs requires launching a kernel for every iteration.
+The synchronization prevents us from reaching perfect speedup.
 * Workload imbalance when generating and rendering triangles.
+When generating triangles, the workload is imbalance among threads.
+Many threads that does not contain triangles return immediately, but they have to wait for the others who need to build and store their triangles.

 #### Factors that does not limit our speedup:
 * Data transfer.
-Only taking <1% running time.
+We keep the image data in the GPU memory all the time, and minimized the overhead for data transfer.
+We profiled the time for copying the image, and it only takes <1% running time.
 * Communication.
-There is no contention in our algorithm.
+There is no contention in our algorithm, so we avoid all overhead with locks.

 ### Time Consumption